How to Integrate Mpesa Into your Laravel Application

 Query Transaction Status.

-At times, we might want to check the status of a STKPUSH transaction.
+We might want to check the status of a STKPUSH transaction.
 This is because the transaction is created from the server side and therefore, we somehow need to know what happened on the client side(customer’s side).

 Most of the time a customer might accidentally close the prompt and therefore the transaction will not succeed and your callback URL will not receive any response.
 Another common issue is that a customer might input the wrong pin/password and therefore the transaction fails.